St Martin, St Barts and Anguilla Snorkeling, Scuba Diving And Activities And Events

 8. Creole Rock

-Creole Rock is part of protected seashore that allows a wide variety of sea-life on the rocky island.
+Creole Rock is part of a protected seashore that allows a wide variety of sea-life on the rocky island.
 One side is very protected, and the other is open to deeper water and pelagic life.
 Here you can see turtles, rays, barracuda, tarpon and an assortment of reef fish.

 You can find completely different ecosystems on the inner and outer shores of the island, due to the nutrient rich current that flows along the outer.